 - Lower School

-Lower School Performing Arts
+Lower School Performing Arts -- Theatre

-Fourth Grade students engage in activities designed to encourage creative self-expression, physical awareness, confidence, and personal character development. theater Arts class is designed to deepen the awareness of drama as a series of life lessons: improvisation as the ability to think creatively and spontaneously; role play as a form of empathy; diction and emphasis as effective communication skills; ensemble as teamwork.
+Fourth Grade students engage in activities designed to encourage creative self-expression, physical awareness, confidence, and personal character development.
+Theatre Arts class is designed to deepen the awareness of drama as a series of life lessons: improvisation as the ability to think creatively and spontaneously; role play as a form of empathy; diction and emphasis as effective communication skills; and ensemble as teamwork.

 - Middle School